 The MBCC Board of Directors will review all ARC recommendations and reserves the right to make final funding decisions.
-Following Board approval, each applicant will receive either an Intent to Award Notice or a denial letter.
+Funding will be awarded based on the availability of funding and Board priorities, and not solely on the basis of highest application score.
+Following Board action, each applicant will receive either an Intent to Award Notice or a denial letter.
 If funded, the application and award documents form a legal and binding agreement with MBCC requiring the applicant to perform all goals and objectives as submitted, and to adhere to the approved budget.

+All grantees are required to fill out and return a Risk Assessment as part of the award documents.
+The Risk Assessment will determine the level of monitoring of the applicant.
 Awards to high risk applicants may carry additional special conditions such as increased monitoring and/or prohibitions on reimbursement until certain requirements are met.
 High risk grantees with substantial or persistent performance or compliance issues, long-standing open audits, or open criminal investigations will likely result in a delay in funds until issues are resolved.